ashokkimmel/dimension/README.md

 ## Extracting dimensions
 `undimension`,  requires all tags be eliminated already.

-`getdimension` allow you to specify the dimension, and `getdimensionNoParse` allows you to manually parse things.
+`getDimension` allow you to specify the dimension, and `getDimensionNP` allows you to manually parse things.
 ## Extending:
 To extend this to a non-symbol base kind, define a `ToDimension`(for parsing), `FromDimension` (for printing), and `Compare` (for preserving invariants).
 Then you should probably define your own `dim`,`dims`,etc. functions and importing that module.
 The functionality should remain the same.
 You can also use the `MatchAll` class and the `match` function to define custom transformations along `Symbols`.
 Example: Get rid of all `kilo` prefixes in a dimension.